 Therefore, don’t be scared to share your expertise, knowledge and skills.
 There will always be people out there who will be seeking and needing your help.

-Don’t forget, your audience won’t know about your expertise unless you tell them!
+Don’t forget, your audience won’t know about your expert positioning unless you tell them!

-Telling your story and sharing your knowledge as a guest on a podcast is a great way to position yourself as an expert and build authority.
+Telling your story and sharing your knowledge as a guest on a podcast is a great way to position yourself as an expert and build authority in your field.

 Your host will tell their audience that you are an expert on the topic they are interviewing you on which is a strong endorsement.